alstroemeria/solaria/docs/properties/wraps.md

 ---

 # Wrapping
-Billboards light up a city.

 Wrapping is a feature that lets property owners customize the exterior appearance of their properties.
 Data is stored off-chain and there are are no fees associated with updating a wrap.
 Wraps allow our community to make changes that affect the way our city renders and are the first thing users can see when